italia/eudi-wallet-it-docs/docs/en/security-privacy-considerations.rst

    * - |check-icon|
      - The Issuer must revoke a Credential once the Issuer learns about potential abuse of the Credential.

 The Issuer is the entity responsible for revoking a Credential.
-The specification describes several use cases that may trigger a revocation process and details the revocation flow in which the Issuer revokes Credentials at the User's request (through their Wallet Instance) after verifying possession of the Credentials.
+The specification describes several use cases that may trigger a revocation process and details the revocation flow in which the Issuer revokes Credentials at the User's request (through the Wallet Instance) after verifying possession of the Credentials.

 SR-I-40
 ~~~~~~~